 Ensuring a safe and secure environment is of paramount importance when it comes to air travel.
 To maintain the highest level of safety for passengers, airport security measures have become increasingly stringent.
 By adhering to these guidelines, travelers can navigate through airport security checkpoints more efficiently and contribute to a seamless travel experience.
-Below, we present key insights into airport security rules to answer your question ‘What Do You Have to Remove at Airport Security?’.
+Below are some key insights into airport security rules to answer your question like ‘What do you have to remove at airport security?’.
 So, right after booking international flight tickets, go through this information to escape any hassle at the airport.

 1. Liquids, Gels, and Aerosols